NoroffFEU/development-platforms/azuredevops-case-study.md

 Azure DevOps has a range of services covering the full development life - cycle.
 These are:

-- **Azure Boards**: Agile planning, work item tracking, visualization and reporting tool.
+- **Azure Boards**: Agile or Scrum planning based on what suits the users needs the best, work item tracking, visualization and reporting tool.
+A single user can be a part of multiple organizations and the owner of the organization can assign roles and permissions to anyone in the organization when they need certain requirements to be done.

+Azure Boards also helps the development team with interactive and customized tools that they require to manage their software projects.It has support for Agile, Scrum and Kanban planning.

 - **Azure Pipelines**: A language, platform and cloud agnostic CI/CD platform with support for containers or Kubernetes.
+It provides templates that can be used by the user and the templates can be customized in the form of YAML, depending on the requirements of the project.

 - **Azure Repos**: Provides cloud - hosted private git repos.
+It is a version control tool that can be used by the team to manage their set of codes.
+Version Control systems are the software that helps developers track the changes in their code.

 - **Azure Artifacts**: Provides integrated package management with support for Maven, npm, Python and NuGet package feeds from public or private sources.